quotepilgrim/sokotool/README.md

 # Sokotool

-A Sokoban clone with integrated level editor and file browser.
+A Sokoban clone made with LÖVE, containing an integrated level editor and file browser.
 The name was chosen hastily and is subject to change.

 ## Controls